 As the body tries to adapt, the brain sends signals to the adrenal gland.
 This triggers a flood of cortisol that tells the digestive system to slow down.
 An upset stomach, cramping, diarrhea and constipation can sometimes be an unpleasant result.

-As a tool for coping, some people reach for comfort foods.
-Examples include carb-heavy foods like ice cream or donuts.
+As a tool for coping, some people reach for comfort foods, including carb-heavy foods like ice cream and donuts.
 Not only do such things help the person feel full, they also provide a shot of needed energy.